 GeneCards Summary for HLA-DMA Gene

 HLA-DMA (Major Histocompatibility Complex, Class II, DM Alpha) is a Protein Coding gene.
 Diseases associated with HLA-DMA include Cardiac Sarcoidosis and Measles.
-Among its related pathways are TCR Signaling (Qiagen) and Tuberculosis.
+Among its related pathways are Rheumatoid arthritis and Allograft rejection.
 Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding.
-An important paralog of this gene is HLA-DOA.
+An important paralog of this gene is HLA-DQA2.

 UniProtKB/Swiss-Prot Summary for HLA-DMA Gene